polarhive/knowledge/site/content/wiki/uni/epd/u4/communication.md

 - Simple model for easy analysis → circles leave gaps.
 - Actual cell “footprint” is amorphous (no specific shape) where Tx successfully serves mobile unit.
 - Base station location:
-  - Cell center → omni-directional antenna (360° coverage).
+  - Cell centre → omni-directional antenna (360° coverage).
     - Not necessarily in the exact center (can be up to R/4 from the ideal location).
   - Cell corners → sectored or directional antennas on 3 corners with 120° coverage.
     - Very common.
 - Note that what is defined as a “corner” is somewhat flexible → a sectored antenna covers 120° of a hexagonal cell.
-- So one can define a cell as having three antennas in the center or antennas at 3 corners.
+- So one can define a cell as having three antennas in the centre or antennas at 3 corners.

 ## Handoff Strategies